HERALDEXX/tmdb-movie-scraper/README.md

 ## Usage/Updating Dataset

+### Basic Usage (This Branch)

-> To update the dataset with latest data from TMDb, follow these steps:
+> To update the dataset with latest data from TMDb using the basic scraper:

 1. Make sure your `.env` contains `TMDB_API_KEY` (or export the variable in your shell).
 2. Run the scraper: